michal-flaska/ue5_tutorial/NOTES.md

   - There was just a branch :(
   - BUT, You can use `select` for boolean in event graph :)

+- While Loop
+  - `Condition`: (as long as its true, `Loop Body` will be executed)
+  - `Loop Body`: Content to loop
+  - `Completed`: What to do if loop is complete and condition is false
+  - Note: avoid using loops with larger data sets (>100) and use c++ instead.
+Why?
+C++ is faster than blueprint

 ### Misc
 - You can hit 'end' on your keyboard to snap items to the ground (landscape) in the level.
 - Anything that can be placed in a level is called an 'Actor'